arbazkhan000/50-Problem-JavaScript-Solution/problem.md

 # 1  Print Hello Word
-# 2  Print Hello World
+# 2  Print the Number is Using Loop